History of the Hawai'i Public Housing Authority

 1959

-The Governor issued an executive order implementing the Government Reorganization Act of 1959, which created a new Department, and placed the Hawai‘i Housing Authority in the Department of Social Services for administrative purposes only.
-By the mid-60’s, the HHA had responded to the changes in the housing market and opened housing projects designed for the special economic, social and physical needs of Hawai‘i’s senior citizens.
+Governor William F. Quinn issued an executive order implementing the Government Reorganization Act of 1959, which created a new Department, and placed the Hawai‘i Housing Authority in the Department of Social Services for administrative purposes only.
+By the mid-60’s, the HHA began developing housing projects designed for the special economic, social and physical needs of Hawai‘i’s senior citizens.

 Photo of the main administrative offices of the Hawai‘i Housing Authority in the 1960’s